MoniPar/reclaimed-treasures/README.md

 - Fosters a sense of community through engagement, building brand personality.
 - Helps improve customer service and support.
 - The existing Facebook page already has an established presence and a foundation of showcasing many of her art pieces.
-- The Facebook Business page will include the link to the online ecommerce store, while users of the site are also linked back to her Facebook page so that they are kept in the loop about any new pieces, posts etc.
+- The Facebook Business page will include the link to the online e-commerce store, while users of the site are also linked back to her Facebook page so that they are kept in the loop about any new pieces, posts etc.

 Opportunities for improvement: